Weimax Wines & Spirits

 The Symington family owns tremendous properties in Portugal's Douro Valley, producing a great range of prestigious Port wines.
 Graham's, Dow's and Warre's are their leading labels, amongst others.

-Some years ago we stopped in to pay them a visit and were graciously invited to stay for lunch.
+Some years ago (decades ago, actually) we stopped in to pay them a visit and were graciously invited to stay for lunch.
 I recall them serving a pork chop alongside a carafe of "house" wine, a table wine made for their own enjoyment but nothing terribly fancy.
 The wine tasted good, but was certainly simple.
+The Douro was known solely for Port wines.
+Table wines, dry reds, were pretty much non-existent.

 I wondered why they didn't consider, given the warm climate of the Douro, making something more interesting or noble.